circles-learning-labs/ecto_adapters_dynamodb/README.md

 Having said that, it's possible that given decent indexes against each table that are guaranteed to return small subsets, we could add code to the adaptor to perform some simple joins.
 Feel free to submit a patch!

+#### No transactions
+Similar deal as with joins.
+DynamoDB does not support transactions, so neither do we.
+And, unlike joins where we could theoretically emulate them, there's simply no way to provide support for transactions in the adapter.

 #### Limited sorting
 Dynamo can ONLY return sorted results when there is a matching HASH+RANGE index, where the desired sort key is the RANGE portion of the index.
 For this case, we support the **:scan_index_forward** inline [option](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html).
 However, writing queries like 'select * from person order by last_name limit 50' may or may not be practical - We'd have to retrieve every record from the table to do this.
 (See also *DynamoDB LIMIT & Paging* below.)